-All of your graded work is expected to be entirely your own work, this means Reading Questions and Sage exercises.
+All of your graded work is expected to be entirely your own work, this means Reading Questions and writing exercises (see above specifically about writing).
 Anything to the contrary is a violation of the university's comprehensive policy on Academic Integrity (cheating and plagiarism).
 Discovered incidents will be handled strictly, in accordance with this policy.
 Penalties can include failing the course and range up to being expelled from the university.
 (Academic Integrity)

 Conduct Daily attendance is required, expected, and overall a pretty good idea.
 Class will begin on-time, so be here, settled-in and ready to go.
 In other words, walking in the door at the exact time class is to begin is not acceptable.
 Repeated tardieness and absences will result in grade penalties, in accordance with university policies.
 Do not leave class during the lecture unless there is a real emergency - fill your water bottles, use the toilet, and so on, in advance.
-Please keep phones in your pocket or bag.
+Please keep phones in your pocket or bag, unless you are using them to read the text.
 In short, we are here to learn and discuss mathematics and it is your responsibility to not distract your peers who are serious about their education.